-In this Kosmos podcast, I’m joined by Dr. Ajume Wingo, professor of philosophy at the University of Colorado.
+In this IHS Academic podcast, I’m joined by Dr. Ajume Wingo, professor of philosophy at the University of Colorado.
 Dr. Wingo has done extensive research on the concept of leadercentrism and institutional reform in African nations, and explains how it relates to the Arab Spring.

 Jeanne Hoffman: Welcome to this Kosmos Online Podcast, I am Jeanne Hoffman.
 Today’s cast is Professor Ajume Wingo of the University of Colorado, who is joining us to talk about some of his research about institutional reform in African nations.
 Welcome Dr. Wingo and thanks for being on our podcast.